GerardSh/SoftwareUniversity/01 C#/05 HTML & CSS/05 Working with Forms/README.md

 <input type="submit" value="Search">
 ```

-what about this example?
+What about this example?
 We don't have a key and the value is not user submitted?

 **ChatGPT said:**